Sharmeen-Fatima/GIAIC_Quarter_3/WSL-Setup-Guide.md

 ---

 ### 💚 Congratulations!
+✅ Now your WSL + Ubuntu + VS Code setup is complete!
 You’ve set up a complete developer environment using WSL + Ubuntu + VS Code — just like professionals use!

 ---